Does Divorce Shatter the Image of Christ and the Church as John Piper Suggests?

 Your divorce can’t destroy him.

-Third, this statement “divorce shatters the image of Christ and the Church” diverts attention from the real problem: the destructive sinful behavior in the marriage.
+Third, this statement “divorce shatters the image of Christ and the Church” diverts attention from the real problem: the destructive sinful behavior in the marriage: the violence, malice, addictions, adultery, and indifference.
 It is a diversion, a gaslighting tactic called sin-leveling, that makes Jesus the real victim, and dismisses your injuries as trivial.

 Another way of minimizing and excusing bad behavior, especially toward women, is to tell abused wives they are expecting too much from their husband—that even kind behavior is too much to expect.
 For example, they might say, “Stop making an idol out of your husband.
 He isn’t going to be perfect and he isn’t supposed to meet your every need.
 Only Jesus can do that.”
 Messages like this tell an abused wife she cannot expect to be loved or treated with respect, though Ephesians 5:25-30 tells husbands six times they must love their wives.
 These messages also demand that the wife minimize and silence the pain she experiences, and tell her to “take it,” accept her husband’s sin with an air of piety and martyrdom.